File IQ Version 10.3+ - Sizing UI

 Raw Event Retention: Number of days to store raw NEA activity event data.

-Within the File IQ Sizing Input worksheet, the Sizing Tool includes the Volumes, NEAs, and Minimum Hardware Requirements tables.
+Within the File IQ Sizing Input worksheet, the Sizing Spreadsheet includes the Volumes, NEAs, and Minimum Hardware Requirements tables.
 Values are entered into the Volumes and NEAs tables, and your minimum requirements are displayed on the File IQ VM Sizing worksheet in the Minimum VM Hardware Requirements table and Minimum Disk Requirements table.

 If your organization is licensed for File IQ Premium, there is a flag to indicate this capability for sizing purposes, as well as sections for Retention Period and Backup Cloud Storage.
 An additional output to define Cloud Storage Size for File IQ Premium usage is located in the File IQ Cloud Sizing worksheet.